ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

     ```
     {: pre}

-    After you delete a namespace, depending on the number of images that were stored, it might take a few minutes before that namespace becomes available again to reuse.
+    After you delete a namespace, it might take a few minutes before that namespace becomes available again to reuse.